nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 So we will use `netcat` to test connectivity, which is the normal, standard Linux way.
 If you already know how to use `netcat` easily, this will allow you to focus entirely on the Docker networking aspect.
 If you do not, fear not, this is _very_ easy to understand, I _will_ explain everything, as usual and you'll get to have one more tool in your toolbox!

-And since I can already hear you complaining about the fact that we don't make a real example, don't worry: I've decided that Part VI will be a full article, entirely dedicated to making a slightly complex stack, real example.
+And since I can already hear you complaining about the fact that we don't make a real example, don't worry: I am cooking an upcoming Part which will be a full article, entirely dedicated to making a slightly complex stack, real example.

 Happy? :)